Introduction: Upper Mustang Trek

 The weather is chilly and dry from September through November, with temperatures ranging from 5 °C (41 °F) to 20 °C (68 °F).
 The weather is cold and dry from December to February, with lows of -10°C (14°F) and highs of 5°C (41°F).
 Snow may fall at higher elevations.

-The Best Season for the Upper Mustang Trekking.
+Best season and time for Upper Mustang trek

 The hiking season in the Upper Mustang Region normally runs from April to November, with September to November being the best months to visit.
 Considering the weather is clear and dry, this is the finest time of year to go hiking.
 The monsoon season, which lasts from June to August, is often not a good time to travel due to the risk of landslides and heavy rainfall.